Finpension Vested Benefits Review 2025 – Pros & Cons

 The story of finpension is fascinating.
 Many clients at yourpension were delighted with their 1e pension plan.
 So once they left the company, they wanted to keep their second pillar invested similarly.
 So, finpension created the finpension vested benefits offer to help these people transfer to the vested benefits account they wanted.

 There are two cases when you can use Finpension Vested Benefits.
 If you leave your job, you can transfer your second pillar to Finpension.
 If you already have a vested benefits account, you can switch it to Finpension.
-There is no minimum for getting started with Finpension Vested Benefits.
+There is no minimum to get started with Finpension Vested Benefits.

 With Finpension, you will access your vested benefits account with the web portal.
 There is no application to install.